andre-surugue/andre-surugue/README.md

 ## Other
 <!-- BLOG-POST-LIST:START -->
-- Has lived abroad many years (11 in Russia, 8 in Bulgaria, 3 in Denmark).
+- Has lived abroad many years : 11 in Russia, 8 in Bulgaria, 3 in Denmark.
 - Speak several languages : English, Spanish, Russian, Italian, Danish.
-- Keen interest in various fields of knowledge (History, Litterature, Philosophy).
+- Keen interest in various fields of knowledge : Science, History, Litterature, Philosophy.
-- Fast, autonomous and eager learner.
+- Learns quickly, thoroughly, and by myself.
 <!-- BLOG-POST-LIST:END -->

 <br/>